 Want to experience Nepal in Tibetan Plateau?
-Upper Mustang is a relatively new area for non-Nepalis as it was opened for foreigners only some fifteen years ago and foreigners still need trekking permits and can go only in ‘organized trek’.
-Blessed with beautiful scenery, Upper Mustang has a unique history, culture, and myth and legend.
-You need to travel for hours to reach one village from the other.
+Upper Mustang is a relatively new area for non-Nepalis.
+It opened for foreigners only some fifteen years ago, and foreigners still need trekking permits and can go only on ‘organized trek’.
+Blessed with beautiful scenery, Upper Mustang has a unique history, culture, myth and legend.
+Unfortunately, it would be best to travel for hours to reach one village from the other.

-Trekking in the region brings you to the old Kingdom of Mustang, called Lo, which has strikingly similar culture, language, and geography to that of Tibet.
-Because of isolation from the outside world, still, the originality of their culture can be seen.
+Trekking in the region brings you to the old Kingdom of Mustang, called Lo, which has a strikingly similar culture, language, and geography to that of Tibet.
+Because of isolation from the outside world, their culture’s originality can still be seen.
 The trails you trek are the old caravan route for trade between Tibet and lowland Nepal.
 The trekking leads to the ancient capital of Manang, Lo Manthang, which has narrow alleyways, and long walls of beautiful prayer wheels.
-You can see the royal palace, some monasteries including the 15th century ThugchenGompa.
-If you feel like going outside the capital, our guides will take you to Chhoser to visit a monastery and an old cave dwelling.
+The royal palace and some monasteries can see, including the 15th century ThugchenGompa.
+If you feel like going outside the capital, our guides will take you to Chhoser to visit a sanctuary and an old cave dwelling.

 Day 1- Arrival in Kathmandu: Arrive in Kathmandu and settle in your hotel.
 Meet with your tour providers.

 Day 2- Drive to Pokhara: Our tour operators will meet you at the hotel lobby and accompany you to the bus stand to Pokhara.
-Arrive in Pokhara, settle in the hotel and stroll around the city, lakeside and enjoy beautiful mountain views.
+Arrive in Pokhara, settle in the hotel, stroll around the city, lakeside, and enjoy beautiful mountain views.

-Day 4-Kagbeni to Chele: It is an exciting day with 5-6 hours trekking to Chele at 3055 meters.
+Day 4-Kagbeni to Chele: It is an exciting day with 5-6 hours of trekking to Chele at 3055 meters.
 You pass through Chuksang, Tanbe Town with white houses and apple trees, and then you will continue to Chele, a small town.
-Amazing views begins and you feel as if you were in a new world.
+Amazing views begin, and you feel like you are in a new world.

-Day 5-Chele to Syangboche: Your day is tough as you walk 5-6 hours to Syangboche at 3930 meters.
-A hard trek to EkloBhatti and Taklam La pass, Samar, where you see awesome views of Mount Nilgiri, and downhill to RangchyungStupa in red, dark, white and yellow.
+Day 5-Chele to Syangboche: Your day is challenging as you walk 5-6 hours to Syangboche at 3930 meters.
+A challenging trek to EkloBhatti and Taklam La pass, Samar, where you see fantastic views of Mount Nilgiri, and downhill to RangchyungStupa in red, dark, white and yellow.
 From there to Shyangboche.
 You will lodge here overnight.

 Day 6- Syanboche to Ghami: You will take Yamda La (3,845 meters) pass, Gelling.
-Tama Gun and continue to Nyi La (4015 m) pass and finally to Ghami.
+Tama Gun and continue to Nyi La (4015 m) pass to Ghami.

-Day 07-Ghami to Charang: Walking through dry land with spectacular views of farmland at distance, you will arrive at Charang, with a tiny population and stay overnight there.
+Day 07-Ghami to Charang: Walking through dry land with spectacular farmland views at a distance, you will arrive at Charang, with a tiny population and stay overnight there.

-Day 9-At Lo Manthang: Enjoy the day at the old capital, the walled city of enclosing houses and with very old history and connection with Tibet.
+Day 9-At Lo Manthang: Enjoy the day at the old capital, the walled city of enclosing houses with ancient history and connection with Tibet.
 Visit Gopas (monasteries), mainly Jampa, Thubten, Chodey, and Choprang.

 Day 10-Lo Manthang to Drakmar: Be prepared to walk 6 hours to Drakmar at 3,810 meters, towards Kagbeni and visit beautiful GharGompa and lodge there.

 Day 11- Drakmar to Geling: Get ready to walk through dry areas for 5 hours until you reach Geling at 3800 meters.
-On the way you climb down, up an edge and then down to Ghami, cross NyiLa pass, cross a stream and climb up to a colorful stupa, and then continue to Geling where you will have night’s rest.
+On the way, you climb down, up an edge and then down to Ghami, cross NyiLa pass, cross a stream, climb up to a colourful stupa, and then continue to Geling, where you will have night’s rest.

-Day 12 -Geling to Kagbeni: You will start at Geling and arrive at Syangboche and Chuksang, visiting Chungsi Cave Monastery and then to Kagbeni, an antiquated exchange post with a Buddhist monastery.
+Day 12 -Geling to Kagbeni: You will start at Geling and arrive at Syangboche and Chuksang, visiting Chungsi Cave Monastery and then at Kagbeni an antiquated exchange post with a Buddhist monastery.

-Day 14-Trek to Jomsom: You are in your last leg of the trekking!
-Walk 5 hours to Jomsom and your journey on foot is over.
+Day 14-Trek to Jomsom: You are on your last leg!
+Walk 5 hours to Jomsom, and your journey on foot is over.
 From Muktinath, you walk to Jharkot and Khingar, and then to Jomsom.
 Be proud of what you achieved in your days of hiking in the mountains and relax and stroll in Jomsom town.

-Day 15- Fly back to Pokhara: Fly appreciating the beauty of the Gandaki valley and mountains while in the sky and arrive at Pokhara, and enjoy the day and night and wait to be transferred to Kathmandu.
+Day 15- Fly back to Pokhara: Fly, appreciating the beauty of the Gandaki valley and mountains while in the sky and arrive at Pokhara, enjoy the day and night and wait to be transferred to Kathmandu.

-Day 16-Pokhara to Kathmandu: After days of walking, you will be driven to Kathmandu and for 7 hours, you will be passing through beautiful landscape and arrive in Kathmandu, the city of temples.
-Settle in the hotel, relax, and buy your souvenirs to take home!
+Day 16-Pokhara to Kathmandu: After days of walking, you will be driven to Kathmandu, and for 7 hours, you will pass through the beautiful landscape and arrive in Kathmandu, the city of temples.
+Settle in the hotel, relax, and buy your souvenirs!